Hyundai Veloster Reliability by YearBest & worst years, problems & recalls — NHTSA data

 Blind spot warning system does not work correctly when using any wheel or tire other than the OEM supplied wheel and tire.
 The mirror light will stay on when there is no car in the blind spot or will fail to detect when there is a car there.
 The system works correctly with the OEM wheel and tire and also notably will work in rain and snow conditions.
 Dealership seems not especially willing or able to assist in resolving this, as also reported by other Veloster N owners as well.

-Showing 20 of 1,268 total NHTSA complaints.
+Showing 20 of 1,283 total NHTSA complaints.
 Source: NHTSA Complaints Database

-Before You Buy, Check the Exact Hyundai Veloster
+Before you buy, check the exact Hyundai Veloster

-These pages show model-year patterns across 10years.
+These pages show model-year patterns across 10 years.
 Enter a VIN to verify the exact vehicle's accident history, title brands, odometer records, and open recall status before purchase.

 What is an NHTSA Complaint?

 An NHTSA safety complaint is a report filed directly by a vehicle owner or driver describing a safety-related issue.
 Anyone can submit a complaint at NHTSA.gov.
-The number of complaints is a signal of how common a problem is β but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
-The Hyundai Veloster has 1,268 complaints on record across 10 model years.
+The number of complaints is a signal of how common a problem is — but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
+The Hyundai Veloster has 1,283 complaints on record across 10 model years.

 What is a Safety Recall?